smplrspace/docs/docs/api-reference/space/overview.md

 - `mode` - _optional_ - lets you choose between 2D and 3D rendering. _Default value: 3d._
 - `allowModeChange` - _optional_ - set this to true to allow users to switch between 2D and 3D. _Default value: false._
 - `onModeChange` - _optional_ - is called whenever the user changes the mode.
 Requires allowModeChange to be set to true.
+- `backgroundColor` - _optional_ - lets you change the background color used by the viewer.
+You can pass any valid CSS color string, such as 'pink' or '#81b1b3'.
+We advise to set the same background color on the container element to keep the load screen consistent.
+As for the preview image, you can change its background color to match in the editor: go to the 'Services' tab and click 'Create preview image'.
 - `cameraPlacement` - _optional_ - set the initial position and direction of the camera.
 See [camera controls](/api-reference/space/custom-ux#camera-controls) for more details.
 - `disableCameraControls` - _optional_ - set this to true so the camera placement cannot be changed by the user.
 This disables mouse, touch and keyboard inputs as well as removes the zoom control buttons. _Default value: false_
 - `annotations` - _optional_ - set this value to control whether the annotations (if any) are rendered or not.
 This also removes the show/hide annotations button from the viewer.